Ramlala-Yadav-Git/ketto-clone/README.md

 <img src="PreviewImageGallery/comments.jpeg" width="400"/>
 </p>

-There are som redirected pages and sub features given below:
+There are some redirected pages and sub features given below:

 ### Other features and pages :